Jumshim/ersp-22-reflection-logs/f22-reflections.md

 - [X] Finalize relevant research papers
 - [] Test out angr and become familiar with python / ocaml
    - [] Determine how to recreate the Control Flow Graphs / change angr's inner implementation
+   - DELAYED TO NEXT WEEK

+__Friday, Time Spent: 1.5 Hr__
+- Had Grad meeting with Laboni, Sophia, Jeffrey, Adrian, and Erica in attendance
+   - Went over Compositional Symbolic Execution
+   - Worked over our misunderstandings
+      - Not pseudocode, but rather abstract symbols for variables etc...
+- Got the news from Sophia that she will not be continuing ERSP for the W23 / S23 quarters.
+   - Reflect on this

+__Thursday, Time Spent: 1 Hr__
+- Originally had our grad meeting scheduled, but it got sidetracked due to another VLab meeting happening at the same time
+   - Pushed to Friday
+- Setup angr on SSH Linux computer

+__Wednesday, Time Spent: 2 hr__
+- [X] Went to writing lab to receive feedback
+- [X] Finished project proposal
+   - Project proposal rewrite went really well!
+We used some of the peer feedback to guide our writing, but most of our writing and edits were taken from our grad mentor (Laboni) and Chinmay's comments.
+The writing lab wasn't too useful though, I thought that they didn't know how to read a research paper and that it was mainly directed towards literature and essay-esque writing.
+   - Worked on assignments due the next week

 __Tuesday, Time Spent: 1 hr__
 - [X] Wrote peer review for Prof. Gupta's group